radhikasrinivasan8/cmpe202-pentagon/sanjay_wiki.md

 3)Not only during team meetings even in slack Everyone gave their thoughts and actively participated.</br>
 4)The team discussed on the User story and Activity diagram where everyone involved.</br>

+### week5

+1) The team had a meeting on Thursday .</br>
+2)Everyone gave their ideas about the Design patterns , assigned design pattern to each team member and how they would implement them.</br>
+3)Not only during team meetings even in whatsapp Everyone gave their thoughts and actively participated.</br>
+4)The team discussed on the various scenioros where design patterns can be implemented everyone gave their opinions.</br>
+5)Each team member gave their opinions on the scenioris where design patterns can be implemented even if it is NO in a positive intent with an explanation.